THE Best Grass Fed Humane Farm Animal Care & Raised Beef

 in the Local Atlanta area!

-If you are looking for pasture grass fed cows, grass fed beef or grass fed beef steaks in the local Atlanta area, look not further!
+If you are looking for pasture grass fed cows, grass fed beef or grass fed beef steaks in the local Atlanta area, look no further!
 You have found THE place where you can get pasture grass fed, humanely treated Angus bred cattle.
 Our cows provide the best tasting beef steaks you can find in the local Atlanta Georgia area!

 Beef Quality Assurance Certified!

 Beef Quality Assurance is a national program that provides guidelines for beef cattle production.
 Big Hickory Farms is certified by this program which raises consumer confidence through offering proper management techniques and a commitment to quality.
+The program requires the producer to work cattle quietly and calmly so cattle are not scared and panicked and view a trip to the barn as a dreaded event.

 History of beef cattle: The domestication of cattle for food dates to about 6500 B.C. in the Middle East.
 Cattle were not native to America, but brought to the New World on ships by European colonists.
 Americans weren’t big eaters of fresh beef until about 1870, due to the enormous growth of the cattle industry in the West.
 The introduction of cattle cars and refrigerated cars on the railroad facilitated distribution of the beef.